 Overtime Pay Calculator

-This overtime pay calculator computes your overtime earnings based on your hourly rate and hours worked beyond the standard workweek.
-Calculate time-and-a-half (1.5x) and double-time (2x) wages to see your total overtime compensation.
+This overtime pay calculator computes your overtime earnings for hourly and salaried workers.
+Calculate time-and-a-half (1.5x) and double-time (2x) wages, view weekly and biweekly projections, and understand FLSA overtime rules for exempt vs non-exempt employees.

 Calculate Overtime Pay